-The instruction sequence is shown in Deep Power-down Instruction Sequence Diagram figure.
-Chip Select (CS#) must be driven high after the eighth bit of the instruction code has been latched in, otherwise the Deep Power-down (DP) instruction is not executed.
-As soon as Chip Select (CS#) is driven high, it requires a delay of t{DP} before the supply current is reduced to I{CC2} and the Deep Power-down mode is entered.
+The instruction sequence is shown in Figure 40.
+Chip Select (CS#) must be driven High after the eighth bit of the instruction code has been latched in, otherwise the Deep Power-down (DP) instruction is not executed.
+As soon as Chip Select (CS#) is driven High, it requires a delay of t{DP} before the supply current is reduced to I{CC2} and the Deep Power-down mode is entered.